sanmai/pipeline/README.md

 # Pipeline

 With the pipeline, you could split just about any processing chain into a manageable sequence of testable generators or mapping functions.
+Want to know average shipping delay for these three warehouses for orders made during previous sale?
+Map matching orders into shipments, exclude unwanted warehouses, map shipments into dates and timings, sum and divide.
+Done!

 Take a single step and write a generator or a function for it: